globocom/secDevLabs/docs/Dirb.md

 For this course, we are providing you with a wordlist of common URL directories from [SecLists], which can be found [here][1], to be used with Dirb.
 Feel free to use your own though 😉 !

 To use Dirb, we need an URL and a wordlist.
 What the tool does now is try to access each and every URL directory present in the wordlist to see which ones are available.
-This is done by having a look at the response Status Code and we can confirm that by having a look at the image below, in which only the pages that returned a status code of 200 (OK) are shown.
+This is done by having a look at the response Status Code and we can confirm that by having a look at Figure 1, in which only the pages that returned a status code of 200 (OK) are shown.

-#### Be sure to only use Dirb with SecDevLabs machines and for educational purposes.
+#### Be sure to only use Dirb on SecDevLabs apps and on systems you have proper authorization

 An example on how to use it would be as follows: